kblin/ncbi-acc-download/README.md

 and then rerun the `ncbi-acc-download` install.

 `ncbi-acc-download` is only developed and tested on Python releases still under active support by the Python project.
-At the moment, this means versions 2.7, 3.4, 3.5, 3.6 and 3.7.
+At the moment, this means versions 2.7, 3.5, 3.6, 3.7 and 3.8.
-Specifically, no attempt at testing under Python versions older than 2.7 or 3.4 is being made.
+Specifically, no attempt at testing under Python versions older than 2.7 or 3.5 is being made.

+`ncbi-acc-download` 0.2.6 is the last version to support Python 2.7.

 If your system is stuck on an older version of Python, consider using a tool like [Homebrew](http://brew.sh) or [Linuxbrew](http://linuxbrew.sh) to obtain a more up-to-date